Gatewayss/gage-third-party-apis/README.md

-# Work Day Scheduler
+# Workday Scheduler
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This work day planner will help you keep track of your appointments, reminders, and other tasks you are responsible for throughout the day.
+This workday planner will help you keep track of your appointments, reminders, and other tasks you are responsible for throughout the day.
 The benefits of using this work planner include:

 - Increased productivity and efficiency by having a clear overview of upcoming tasks
 - Improved planner organization by breaking down tasks into smaller pieces and prioritizing them